 When starting out, SEO can seem very overwhelming with a lot of strategies and steps.
-You might ask yourself questions like, how do I start a SEO plan?
+You might ask yourself questions like, how do I start an SEO plan, or what is an SEO plan?
 That can be very frustrating and leave you with more questions than answers.
 However, SEO is a great way to get organic traffic to your website and potentially increase your earnings.
 Competition can be fierce though and it is important to target the right keywords.
 Many people seem to make it more difficult than what it actually is and try to reinvent the wheel to stay ahead of the SEO game.
 That is why we created a 10 step SEO game plan to get your website to rank higher in your niche.

 1. Manual Keyword Research